tpercival01/Portfolio/README.md

 # Portfolio

-This is a website to display my links and my projects.
+My personal portfolio page to display snippets of my projects and my resume.

-Created with React to ensure responsiveness across most screen sizes, as well as a more modern look.
+## Usage
+Go to portfolio-tpercival01.vercel.app/ to access it.

+Scroll down or use the navigation buttons to access different sections.

+## Technologies
+Built using HTML, CSS and JavaScript.